-In 2011, the Administrative Appeals Tribunal ruled that Telstra had to pay the medical and legal costs of an employee injured while working from home.
-The employee named Dale Hargreaves, was working from home and left her computer to go downstairs to retrieve some cough medicine.
-On her way she slipped and fell down the stairs twice in the space of two months while undertaking work from her Brisbane home.
+For example, in one case, the Administrative Appeals Tribunal ruled that Telstra had to pay the medical and legal costs of an employee who was injured while working from home.
+The employee, named Dale Hargreaves, was working from home and left her computer to go downstairs to retrieve some cough medicine.
+On her way she slipped and fell down the stairs, injuring her shoulder.

-While Telstra denied liability due to Ms. Hargreaves remote working location, the Tribunal ruled both falls occurred during her employment with Telstra.
-During one fall, she was still logged into the Telstra workstation and only left her computer to get cough medicine, which the Tribunal deemed similar to any employee taking a break at work.
+While Telstra denied liability due to Ms. Hargreaves' remote working location, the Tribunal ruled the fall occurred during her employment and deemed it like any employee taking a break at work.
 Hargreaves and Telstra Corporation Limited AATA 417.

 Employers have a duty of care when it comes to their workers undertaking their tasks from home.
 The Workplace Health and Safety Act 1995 says that employees working from home are still covered when injury occurs.